 The three excerpts were published a year later in an Edinburgh-based literary magazine called Cencrastus.
 I believe this is the first example of Javier Marías’s work to be published in English.
-I don’t imagine that it attracted a great deal of attention because Marías was then unknown in the UK – almost as anonymous as me in fact.
+I don’t imagine that it attracted a great deal of attention because Marías was virtually unknown in the UK – almost as anonymous as me.

 It was an unforgettable moment

-Javier Marías was/is an aficionado of Real Madrid (the Real=Royal bit is significant, as we shall see).
-Aware of that, I invited him to my flat in Bullingdon Road to watch Liverpool play and, eventually, defeat, A.S.
+Javier Marías was and is an aficionado of Real Madrid (the Real=Royal bit is significant, as we shall see).
+Aware of that, I invited him to the house I shared in Bullingdon Road to watch Liverpool play and, eventually, defeat, A.S.
 Roma in the Final of the European Cup on 30 May 1984.
 Liverpool’s fourth competition victory, as Javier noted, edged them dangerously close to Madrid’s sixth.
 (Following the exclusion of English clubs from European competition, he needn’t have worried.)
 That was probably the last time I saw Javier, because I was soon on my way to London to work for Methuen/Tavistock.

-Javier Marías’s 1988 novel Todas las almas (All Souls) is set in Oxford, and has as its principal characters certain members of that Spanish seminar group – you could call them “thinly disguised”.
+Javier Marías’s 1989 novel Todas las almas (All Souls) is set in Oxford, and has as principal characters certain members of that Spanish seminar group – you could call some of them “thinly disguised” whilst others are more likely composites.
 A Russell-like figure is a major protagonist.
-Sir Peter was well aware of that and made no protest.
+Sir Peter was well aware of that and did not protest.
 I don’t feature, which is both a relief and a little disappointing.
 Subsequently, Javier has published many more novels, now available in English (thanks to the talented and fecund Margaret Jull Costa) as Penguin Modern Classics.